-\begin{remark} Let $\{h_1,...,h_l\}$ be a collection of hyperbolic isometries and denote by $H_i$ to the group generated by $h_i$.
-Suppose that the subgroups $\{H_1,...,H_l,\P\}$ are pairwise in Schottky position (just as in the definition of extended Schottky but allowing $\P$ to have bigger rank).
-Moreover assume that $F$ vanishes over the closed geodesics associated to the $h_i$'s.
-Define $\Gamma_n$ to be the group generated by $\P$ and the elements $\{h_1^n,...,h_l^n\}$ .
-The proof of Proposition \ref{exp} can be easily modified to conclude that for big enough $k$ we have and that $(\Gamma_k,F_k)$ is of convergence type.
-For simplicity in we will mostly state our results the case treated in Proposition \ref{exp}, but everything works identically under the hypothesis of this remark. \end{remark}
+\begin{remark} Let $\{h_1,...,h_l\}$ be a collection of hyperbolic isometries and denote by $H_i$ the group generated by $h_i$.
+Suppose that the subgroups $\{H_1,...,H_l,\P\}$ are pairwise in Schottky position (as in the definition of extended Schottky, but allowing $\P$ to have bigger rank).
+Moreover, assume that the integral of $F$ over the closed geodesic associated to each $h_i$ vanishes.
+Define $\Gamma_n$ as the group generated by $\P$ and the elements $\{h_1^n,...,h_l^n\}$ .
+The proof of Proposition \ref{exp} can be modified to conclude that for big enough $k$ we have and that $(\Gamma_k,F_k)$ is of convergence type.
+For simplicity we will state our results only for the case treated in Proposition \ref{exp}, but we emphasize that everything works identically under the hypothesis of this remark. \end{remark}

-In what follows we will use the standard model of the ends of geometrically finite manifolds on which the nonwandering set $\Omega$ penetrates.
-A fundamental result of B. Bowditch \cite{bow} says that the ends of geometrically finite manifolds on which $\Omega$ penetrates are standard cusps, i.e. given $o\in\widetilde{X}$ and big enough $s$, a neighborhood of the end is isometric to $B_\xi(s)/\P$, where $\P$ is a maximal parabolic subgroup and $\xi$ its fixed point.
-Moreover, $X$ has finitely many cusps, or equivalently, finitely many maximal parabolic subgroups (up to conjugation), and $\pi\Omega\cap (B_\xi(s)\setminus B_\xi(s+R))$ is relatively compact in $X$ for every $R>0$.